Find out about speech and language therapy apprenticeships, including advice for employers and latest news.

-The COVID-19 pandemic has meant that development work has been delayed, but we are pleased that the University of Essex have announced that they will run the apprenticeship from October 2022.
+The University of Essex and Birmingham City University have announced that they will run the apprenticeship from October 2022.
 Other universities are also actively considering whether to run the apprenticeship.

-The RCSLT and Health Education England will also be running a virtual workshop event on 29 April 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.
+The RCSLT and Health Education England held a virtual workshop event on 29 April 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.
 Please see the link for the presentations and a recording of the event.

 Information for employers and universities